9889AdeebaRashid/OMDENA_ALGERIA_PROJECT/README.md

 9) If performance is not satisfactory, adjust the model, acquire more data, or try a different modeling technique

 10) Interpret model and report results visually and numerically

+The prediction of relative humidity is a challenging task because of its nonlinear nature.
+The machine learning-based prediction strategies have attained significant attention in tackling a broad class of challenging nonlinear and complex problems.
+The random forest algorithm is a well-proven machine learning algorithm due to its ease of training and implementation, as it requires minimal preprocessing.
+The random forest algorithm has hitherto not been employed for estimating air quality parameters, such as relative humidity.
+In this study, the random forest approach is implemented to estimate the relative humidity as a function